 Approved secondary identity elements may be used as supporting art, ie. the We Sustain Life tagline or badge, but they should always be clearly separated from the logo.

-- Horizontal, vertical and stacked configurations
+- Stacked and horizontal configurations

 - All approved color variations, including CMYK for print and RGB for digital